stevencombs/retrocombs.github.io/_drafts/2016-07-24-chip-serial-connection-control.md

 `ls /dev/tty*`

+Take a quick visual note of the device list.

 # Connect using a Serial Terminal

 The Mac has a serial terminal built-in called `screen` and we will use this to make a connection to the C.H.I.P. so we can issue Terminal commands.